lassade/toctoc/README.md

 ### Different: Structs only

-The miniserde derive macros will refuse anything other than a braced struct with named fields.
+The knocknoc derive macros will refuse anything other than a braced struct with named fields.
 Enums and tuple structs are not supported.

 ### Different: No customization